burkea/image-organize/README.md

 We cannot overwrite Mov files with the same name.
 The code is not tidy at all.
 Maybe I'll implement a design pattern if I use a little more. jupyter notebook reueires

+**Next**

+Upload all my pictures&videos to google drive with same structre in local machine.